Neptune Blog

 `python download-kline.py -s BTCUSDT -i 1h -startDate 2017-08-01 -endDate 2022-06-01`

 Since we’re going to use AWS cloud architecture, the data will be ingested in S3 storage.
-New AWS account can get 5GB of S3 storage for 12 months for free.
-In order to upload the data, we’ll need to create a bucket, which is a container for objects stored on S3.
-How to create a bucket and upload a file in the bucket is explained in this video.
+A new AWS account can get 5GB of S3 storage for 12 months for free.
+To upload the data, we’ll need to create a bucket, which is a container for objects stored on S3.

 Besides uploading data using the AWS web console, it’s possible to upload data from the AWS EC2 instance.
 Basically, with EC2 it is possible to create an instance or virtual machine, where we can download data and copy from there directly to the S3 bucket using a simple command: